krzysztofwujs/astro-nano/src/content/blog/01-enhancing-technical-documentation-with-mermaid-js/index.md

     KYC_Provider->>Bank: Verification results (ACCEPTED/REJECTED)
     Bank->>User: Notify user of the result
 ```
-Below, you can see an example image of the sequence diagram:
+Here, you can see an example image of the sequence diagram:

 ![Diagram Example](/public/diagram-example.png)